The US airline pilots trained to shoot hijackers

 The US government does not reveal how many pilots are armed, only saying "thousands" have been trained.
 The names of those involved are kept secret.

-The BBC spoke to one American pilot who estimates around one in ten of the United States' 125,000 commercial pilots is armed.
+The BBC spoke to one American pilot who estimates around one in 10 of the United States' 125,000 commercial pilots is armed.
 "Maybe less," he says.

 The programme is voluntary.
 Training is free - as is the gun - but armed pilots aren't paid extra.
 Most people in Artesia take annual leave to be there.

 "I've met hundreds of them," says Eric Sarandrea, deputy director of the Federal Air Marshal Service, which oversees the programme.
-"The first words out of my mouth are thank you."
+"The first words out of my mouth are 'thank you'."

 Sarandrea - who was working across the street from the World Trade Center on 9/11 - says the majority of FFDOs are, like him, ex-military (he spent four years as a US army paratrooper).